|

 The following XML blob shows the structure of such a file:

 for the location.
-In the manifest definition, a module requires one of these id
+In the manifest definition, a module requires one of these ids.

 Depending on the type of location, certain elements are expected.
 A CVS location, for instance, requires